potatoes1286/testwiki/docs/creating/meatkit/meatkit_technical_info.md

 ## What you need to remember
 - Compiling code is not perfectly reversible, decompiled code will likely have errors and will not be re-compilable.
 - Unity Asset bundles store references to scripts on objects by the name of the assembly that contains them, alongside the name of the script itself.

-With that out of the way, you can continue to the first article about MeatKit: [Importing the game](./3_importing.md).

 # 3. Importing the game